TomNicholas/Python-for-Scientists/README.md

 ## Package Management

+*Keep track of module dependencies, python versions, and virtual environments.*

 * [conda](https://conda.io/docs/index.html) - A package manager specifically intended for use by the scientific python community.
 Developed by the authors of numpy to manage both python packages and the underlying C/Fortran libraries which make them fast.